se-edu/se-book/uml/activityDiagrams/basicNotations/alternatePaths/text.md

 <div id="body">

-**_Branch nodes_ shows the start of alternate paths.** Each control flow exiting a branch node has a _guard condition_ : a boolean condition that should be true for execution to take that path.
+**A _branch node_ shows the start of alternate paths.** Each control flow exiting a branch node has a _guard condition_ : a boolean condition that should be true for execution to take that path.
 Only one of the guard condition can be true at any time.

-**_Merge nodes_ show the end of alternate paths.**
+**A _merge node_ shows the end of alternate paths.**

-Both branch nodes and merge nodes are diamond shapes.
+Both branch nodes and merge nodes are ==diamond shapes==.
+Guard conditions must be in ==square brackets==.

 <img src="{{baseUrl}}/uml/activityDiagrams/basicNotations/alternatePaths/images/notation.png" height="180" />